edge7/tf_train_light_person_not_person/README.md

 # tf_train_mobile_net_transfer_learning_person_not_person
-Training TF Mobile Net model to predict if a person is in a picture
+Training TF light model to predict if a person is in a picture